principis/tldr-sharp/README.md

 ```
 Usage: tldr command [options]
 Simplified and community-driven man pages
+  -a, --list-all             List all pages
+  -c, --clear-cache          Clear the local cache
+  -f, --render=VALUE         Render a specific markdown file
-  -h, --help                 Display this help text.
+  -h, --help                 Display this help text
-  -l, --list                 Show all pages for the current platform
+  -l, --list                 List all pages for the current platform and
-  -a, --list-all             Show all pages
-  -u, --update               Update the local cache.
-  -c, --clear-cache          Clear the local cache.
-      --os=VALUE             Override the default OS
+                               language
       --list-os              List all OS's
+      --list-languages       List all languages
       --lang=VALUE           Override the default language
-      --list-languages       List all languages
+  -m, --markdown             Show the markdown source of a page
+  -p, --platform=VALUE       Override the default OS
+  -s, --search=VALUE         Search for a string.
+  -u, --update               Update the local cache.
+      --self-update          Check for tldr-sharp updates.
+  -v, --version              Show version information.
 ```

 ## License